lalithashreya/hello-world/README.md

 # hello-world

-my very first repository on GitHub i love to :sing :dancer and :code
+my very first repository on GitHub

+I am not a really good fan of :coffee:

+I love to :dancer: